Torfeltorfel/Pirateship-/README.old.md

 _Responsive Design_

-- The application is already very lightweighted.
-I only added a flex-wrap to the results, so that they are wrapped accordingly to the device screen
+- The application is already very lightweighted & easily usable on mobile screens.
+I only added a flex-wrap to the results, so that they are wrapped accordingly to the device screen.
+Hence, there was no need for me to add media-queries.

-**Remaining Tasks**
+**Testing Strategy**

+A proper testing strategy contains various testing methods and process.

+_Unit Tests_

+- Tools, such as Jest allow to write test and see, if the dedicated component or function works as expected.
+- Such test should run automatically, before pushing the code so that there is enough time to check if new code breaks old code

+_End to End Tests_

+- Modern web application often use tools & packages, which interact with the code.
+Hence, unit & integration test might not cover all scenarios.
+- Yet, it is important to actually to mock the full user-experience

+_Bug tracking_

+- but what happens, if units tests have not been written properly and end-to-end test don't reveal certain bugs?
+That's why it is still important track bugs and ideally create a channel, which informs relevant stackholders.

+_Other_

+- Environments: Needless to say and important for End to End tests: have different enviornment such as Dev, Staging & Production to test the feature on different levels allow to trace bugs before they are released in the nature
+- Typescript: Using typescript add another layer of security, as it allows to avoid common errors such as undefined or type errors